 Trust was born into a family of twelve children, and, as the fifth child, he enjoyed bullfighting with his siblings and friends from nearby villages.
 As their mothers met to make clay pots with their daughters, the sons would create clay bulls.
 "The nicer your bull was, the more other boys wanted to fight it.
 During the fight, the first bull to lose it horn was the loser."
 Little did young trust know that this was the beginning of his career as a creative.

-As a special needs teacher, Trust's interest in the arts into making batique materials and music. it is his love for music which drew him into working with children with visual impairments.
-Having been rejected for a teaching post he desperately wanted because he was late for the interview, Trust was walking down a road when someone called to him whilst he was playing the Mbira (a Zimbabwean traditional instrument).
+As a special needs teacher, Trust's interest in the arts into making batique materials and music. it is his love for music that drew him into working with children with visual impairments.
+Having been rejected for a teaching post he desperately wanted because he was late for the interview, Trust was walking down a road when someone called to him while he played the Mbira (a traditional Zimbabwean instrument).
 He couldn't see who it was but knew the voice came from the maize fields.
-When he walked over to the voice he saw a man with a visual impairment, "He asked to touch the instrument I was playing and when I gave it to him he said it was like the braille machine her had at home."
+When he walked over to the voice he saw a man with a visual impairment, "He asked to touch the instrument I was playing, and when I gave it to him he said it was like the braille machine her had at home."
 This further cemented Trust's need to work with visually impaired students and his regret for missing the interview which would have allowed him to do so.

-His ngano is about a Mbuya (grandmother) who was unable to contain her excitement in the face of her foe and at the risk of her life.
+His ngano is about a Mbuya (grandmother) who could not contain her excitement in the face of her foe and at the risk of her life.
 He likens it to the environment we are in now where we are restricted by the COVID-19 containment measures and how some individuals are continuing to expose themselves, risking their lives.

 [Whispering Silence] This project was made possible with support from Africalia and the Directorate-General for Development Cooperation of Belgium.